HelennaYin/MultipleBoostingAlgorithm/Main.md

 The Cross-validated Mean Squared Error for Booster of Decision Tree is : 178.5669109620586

+The results show that with 2 times of boosing, booster of random forest outperformed booster of linear regressiona and decision tree.

+Next, I would also like to see the result of combining different boosters.
+Since random forest and linear regression was proved to be better at boosting on last algorithm, I will combine these two models.
+The following codes will execute random forest booster once and linear regression booster once.
 ```
 def booster_plus(X,y,xnew,kern,tau,model_boosting1,model_boosting2,nboost, intercept):
   Fx = lw_reg(X,y,X,kern,tau,intercept)